acresources/serverslist/README.md

 # AC Servers
-This is central repository for AC emulated servers, managed by the community.
+* This is central repository for AC emulated servers, managed by the community.
-To add or update your server, please submit a pull request.
+* To add or update your server, please submit a pull request.
+* This list is open to the community and can be considered "Wild Wild West"
+* It's not the function of this list to provide "official" or "preferred" status

 ***
 ## Disclaimer